carpentries-incubator/pangenomics/_episodes/08-tda.md

 >> 1. Any face of a simplex from $K$ is also a simplex of $K$,
 >> 2. The intersection of any two simplices of $K$ is either empty or a common face of both<<.
 > >
->> More generally we can define a simplicial complex as:
+>> More generally, we can define a simplicial complex as:
 >>Let $P= \\{p_1,...,p_n\\}$ be a (finite) set.
 An **abstract simplicial complex** $K$ with vertex set $P$ is a set of subsets of $P$ satisfying the two conditions:
 >> 1. the elements of $P$ belong to $K$,
 >> 2. if $\tau \in K$ and $\sigma \subset \tau$, then $\sigma \in K$.